agaralabs/rl-st/README.md

-# rl-st
+# Readme
-The readme have the guide to replicate the results of Reinforcement Learning - Style Transformer (RL-ST).
+The readme have the guide to replicate the results of our paper.
 ## Pre-Trainings